 Lucky McKee should be a household name.
 I mean come on, he goes by LUCKY MCKEE.
 How great is that?
 Yet I rarely hear his name come up when people talk about the Masters of Horror—even though he directed an episode of the Showtime series Masters of Horror in 2006.
 I’m not sure you’d include him in the Splat Pack either.
 Which was a nickname for a collection of ultra-violent indie horror filmmakers in the 2000s.
 Lucky is somewhere in the middle.
 His films are basically coming-of-age dramas but with more face eating.
-Which at the end of the is all any of us want in our independent cinema.
+Which is all any of us want in our independent cinema.

 Lucky hit the indie scene in 2001 with All Cheerleaders Die, a shot-on-video horror comedy made straight out of college with filmmaker Chris Sivertson.
 The film did little and is impossible to find now.
 Lucky followed this up with his signature work 2002’s May an engaging dark drama about a young woman (Angela Bettis) sent into a murderous tailspin after failing to connect with people.
 It’s an incredible film.
 Roger Ebert gave it four stars.
 But again, the film is rarely discussed outside of diehards of the genre.
 This despite the fact that it’s not a straightforward horror film or a straightforward drama.

 If anything has held Lucky back from success it’s that he doesn’t fit into any specific box.
 Lucky is not a commercial filmmaker.
 He is a funny, tragic, and sadistic artist with a lot of integrity—and bravery.
 It takes a lot of bravery to make a film like The Woman.
 A film that’s one part family drama and one part rape/kidnap/cannibal/torture porn.
 Sound intense?
 You don’t know the half of it.